 - All members of our committees are independent.

 - Our stockholders owning 15% or more of our common stock have a right to call special meetings.
-We lowered this right from 25% after engaging with our stockholders on how they would prefer to act outside of the annual meeting.
+We lowered this right from 25% after engaging with our stockholders on what rights to act outside of the annual meeting they would prefer.

 - Directors are elected annually by majority vote in uncontested Director elections.

-- Each Director nominee has agreed to resign from the Board in the event that he or she fails to receive a majority vote.
+- Each Director nominee has agreed to resign from the Board if he or she fails to receive a majority vote.

 - Non-employee Directors are expected to own Company stock equal to at least five times their annual cash Board retainer within five years of joining the Board.